There is a new kind of gold for the new millennium. Are you ready to mine it?

 However, the country may tighten its regulations for cryptocurrencies in light of the cyberattack and money laundering issues the Philippines faced recently.

-Bitcoin is quite new and not many people have embraced it yet.
+Bitcoin is new and there’s not a lot of people believes and understands it.
 Still, several news agencies believe it to be the new safe-haven as they compare it to gold.

 Although, there are still issues revolving it, like its association with the black market due to the anonymity it provides, it may not be long before we say good bye to our old currency or bitcoin may disappear in the future for a different digital money.